Common Practices that Lower Your Car’s Trade-In Value

 Not doing research about the value

-Your old clunker could still be worth more than how much your dealer is offering you.
+Your old clunker could still be worth more than what your dealer is offering you.
 At times like this, you would be in a better position if you have an idea about what your old vehicle’s value is.
 Therefore, it is always advisable to do your homework before going to the dealership for a trade-in.
 Fortunately, there are now online sites that facilitate estimation of selling prices of used cars.

 “Your old clunker could still be worth more than how much your dealer is offering you.”